Dental Implant Questions

 An implant isn’t something you can see.
 It is simply an artificial root.
 The artificial tooth or crown which is attached to the implant is what will be noticeable, and the naturalness of those depends largely upon the skill of the cosmetic dentist.
 With a good cosmetic dentist, your new teeth will blend in almost perfectly with your existing ones.

 The type of dental implant used (root, plate or subperiosteal) is determined solely by the structure and health of your jawbone.
 A root form implant is the simplest, least invasive procedure.
 A subperiosteal implant is more intricate, and requires the most surgery.
 Regardless, the end result should be the same — a solid, structurally sound artificial root which holds either a false tooth or a crown as well as a real root holds a real tooth.

 You should be satisfied with nothing less than a tooth which fits absolutely securely onto the implant.
 A tooth or crown which is loose or — even worse — falls out is usually the result of a poorly trained cosmetic dentist.

-Dr. Strader is a graduate of the Las Vegas Institute of Advanced Dental Studies and has many years of experience placing implants.
-If you live in the Dallas area contact him today for an initial consultation.
+Dr. Davies has many years of experience placing implants.
+Contact him today for an initial consultation.